lsr-explore/InterviewPrepAlgorithms/README.md

   * What are the outputs?
   * Any special considerations (should the algorithm be stable?)
   * If you don't know the formula or definition of a term, ask.
+  * Constraints
+  * Observations - Any observations, (e.g. At most one letter can exist an odd number of times in a palindrome)
+  * Test cases - List test cases to consider
+  * Algorithm - Be able to describe the algorithm in steps
+  * Code - Sketch out the solution in pseudo code.
+  * Complexity - Be able to describe the complexity of your solution.

 ### Conditions to keep in mind when approaching the problem:
   * Boundary condition